Academic Services

 Program Review

 Every 10 years, each academic department and program conducts disciplinary program review.
-Program review is an opportunity for programs to evaluate and continually enhance their curricula, pedagogy, student learning, and reflect upon the achievements of students and faculty.
+Program review is an opportunity for programs to engage in continuous, data-informed improvement of their curricula, pedagogy, student learning, and reflect upon the achievements of students and faculty.
 Departments and programs create a self-study document.
 An external disciplinary evaluator visits campus typically for 1-2 days and provides an independent evaluation of the department or program.
 At the end of the process, an action plan is developed to provide accountability and to ensure continued quality improvement.

 Assessment